This post may contain affiliate links. Read my full disclosure policy.

 - Serve the farro salad over tender greens

-Slice the cherries in half, remove pits and place in a pint-sized jar or container.
+- Slice the cherries in half, remove the pits and place them in a pint-sized jar or container.

-In a mixing bowl, add parsley, mint, basil, lemon zest and scallions to the cooked grain.
+- In a mixing bowl, add parsley, mint, basil, lemon zest and scallions to the cooked grain.
 Toss with half of the vinaigrette.
 Serve over tender salad greens, adding more vinaigrette to taste.
-Top with toasted almonds and goat cheese.
+Top with the pickled cherries (drained), toasted almonds and goat cheese.